HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

    </tbody>
 </table>

-**Example 7**: When a question is presented to an individual and none of the answers are selected, use Observation.dataAbsentReason: [unknown](https://hl7.org/fhir/R4/codesystem-data-absent-reason.html#data-absent-reason-unknown) (or a subtype), and Observation.interpretation should be omitted.
+**Example 7**: When a question is presented to an individual and none of the answers are selected, use `Observation.dataAbsentReason`: [unknown](https://hl7.org/fhir/R4/codesystem-data-absent-reason.html#data-absent-reason-unknown) (or a subtype), and `Observation.interpretation` should be omitted.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>